6 Steps For Establishing A Collaboration Culture And Building Effective Teams In The Workplace

 #4 Plan along with the team

 If you want to find out how to manage a team successfully, one of the rules that apply universally is setting realistic goals.
-Being a good leader means discussing timelines and workflows with your team and coming up with schedules that will please the client but will not overwork your staff.
+Being a good leader means discussing timelines and workflows with your team.
+You need to come up with schedules that will please the client but will not overwork your staff.

 Instead of just delegating tasks and handing out deadlines, let your team determine the best way to go with a project.
-This will urge them to collaborate with each other and find the most effective project management strategy.
+This will promote effective team collaboration and help them find the most effective project management strategy.

-Try to listen to them, encourage brainstorming sessions and let them take full responsibility for their part in a project.
+Listen to them, encourage brainstorming sessions, and let them take responsibility for their part in a project.
 Respecting their pace and workflow (to the extent they respect their duties) will give them the freedom to perform better without the burden of unrealistic expectations.

 #5 Celebrate victories

 Being professional doesn’t mean that you have to be strict and serious all the time.
-It’s refreshing for everyone if after every tough project you come together as a team to celebrate your success.
+It’s refreshing coming together as a team to celebrate your success after a tough project.
 Propose a toast with wine or champagne, if the occasion calls for it, to your team!

-Thank them for their effort, their dedication and remind them how being a solid team is what made it all possible in the first place!
+Thank them for their effort and dedication.
+Remind them how being a solid team is what made it all possible in the first place!

 #6 Learn together from failures

-One of the most important aspects of building an effective team is letting failures teach you valuable lessons.
+One of the most important aspects of building effective teams in the workplace is letting failures teach you valuable lessons.